ABOUT Creative and Performing Arts Center Inc.

 CAPAC'S history - CAPAC began March 16, 2002, in Prince William County, Virginia, by a group of concerned citizens led by Co-Founders Lawrence A. Dulin and Denise M. McPhail.
 The CAPAC Board of Directors was comprised of citizens throughout the greater Washington, DC, area who understood the need for diversity and artistic enrichment in Prince William County and surrounding areas.
 The individuals believed something should be done to fill a void for cultural diversity in performing and visual arts in the Greater Prince William County area.
 From a great deal of discussion by the group, the collective opinion was to start a performing and visual arts program that would provide programming year-round.

 CAPAC was originally recognized as a 501(c)(3) non-profit charitable establishment February 11, 2004.
-CAPAC is an organization for people who love the arts.
-It is designed for the enjoyment of all people.
+CAPAC was established for the enjoyment of all people that love the arts.

 To meet the increased demand for CAPAC's artistic education and family theatrical entertainment, CAPAC has begun work to secure its own multi-purpose facility in Prince William County, VA, a building of sufficient size to house multiple CAPAC classes and productions in operation simultaneously.
 A CAPAC-owned facility would expand our capacity to nurture and grow a repository of singers, actors, dancers and creative writers to support future CAPAC productions and touring ensembles.